Space governance

 Some universities in the US actually teach space law, such as the Space Policy Institute at George Washington University in Washington, DC.
 The European Space Agency has an extensive list of institutions teaching space law across the world.
 MIT also offers an open online lecture series on space policy, which could be useful as a low-commitment test of the material.

 Law isn’t your only option for valuable research.
-If you have a technical background — such as in an area of physics or economics — you might be well suited to more speculative or high-level research at a place like the Future of Humanity Institute.
+If you have a technical background — such as in an area of physics or economics — you might be well suited to more speculative or high-level research.

 If you want to work at a private space company, most careers require a technical background, often in aeronautics, materials engineering, software engineering, or engineering management.
 But many positions with business or policy functions are also suitable for those who have studied law, management, finance, economics, or similar.